Guy-Moshkowich/my-public-notes/CKKS Rotations.md

 - In order to continue and use $ct^\prime$ in more computations it requires to have the same secret key of other ciphertext it "interact" with.
 This means we  should have $ct^\prime(X^k)=\big(b^\prime(X),a^\prime(X)\big)=\big[a^\prime(X)s(X)+m(X^k)+e^\prime(X),a^\prime(X)\big] \bmod Q$
 - We need to compute [key switching](./CKKS%20Key%20switching.md) $s(X^k)\rightarrow s(X)$ for $ct^\prime$ and get a new ciphertext $ct^{\prime\prime}$.

+#TODO: explain why it the same to compute x^k in both sides? is it because x^k is automorphism?
 #### Why CKKS use k=5 and not k=3?
 #TODO: find out why and summarize here.